Open source · MIT License

 Analyze

-All four agents review the implemented changes from their perspective.
+All seven agents review the implemented changes from their perspective.
 Findings are categorized: Critical / High / Medium / Low.

 Step 2